 These classes bring me so much joy that I cannot wait to share with your budding artists!
-My current courses are full, but I do have Summer Workshops available.
-Registration for fall classes will open on July 30.
 I wish I could take on all the ages / classes but for now we’re taking it slow and offering two classes per week.

 One of the main goals of the Budding Artist is to emphasize process over product.
 As a society, we tend to focus on end results and I believe that creating art is more about the act itself.
 I have had students spend the entire class mixing paint and experimenting with color, and I value that experience and exploration over mastering the assignment.

-focuses on letting 5-8 year old explore their creativity and learn the basics
+focuses on letting 6-11 year olds explore their creativity and learn the basics

 What kids classes do you have available?

-Currently I am offering summer workshops for ages 4-11, creativity courses for ages 5-8, and drawing courses for ages 10-13.
+Currently I am offering creativity courses for ages 6-8, and 9-11.
 I would like to continue to grow the education side of the studio slowly and mindfully while still balancing my own studio time and family.

 What age groups do you teach?

-I am offering summer workshops for ages 4-11, creativity courses for ages 5-8, and drawing courses for ages 10-13.
+Currently I am offering creativity courses for ages 6-8, and 9-11.